raspberrypilearning/deck-of-cards/en/step_7.md

 --- /collapse ---

-+ Now to generate the deck, we just have to combine items from the lists - for each suit, for each number, create a `Card` object.
-One way of doing this is by using nested loops:
++ Now to generate the deck, we just have to combine items from the lists — for each suit, for each number, create a `Card` object.
+One way of doing this is with nested loops:

 ```Python
 cards = []                          # Create an empty list of cards